 Question for you too.
 Are you using safe PowerPoint fonts?

-Before replacing your fonts in PowerPoint, I recommend double-checking that you are using a safe PowerPoint font like Arial to ensure your fonts appear properly in all versions of PowerPoint.
+Before replacing your fonts in PowerPoint, I recommend double-checking that you are using a safe PowerPoint font like Arial to ensure your fonts appear properly in all versions of PowerPoint (Mac or PC).

 For a list of safe PowerPoint fonts and things to keep in mind when selecting them, see our article here.

 - Navigate to the Home tab